Tutorial: Building Websites with Nue

 Optimization

-This blog aims for a lightweight footprint, similar to a text-only website, by inlining CSS for fast, single-request loading.
-Set this globally in site.yaml:
+The blog aims for a lightweight footprint by inlining CSS for fast, single-request loading.
+This is enabled in site.yaml:

 inline_css: true